zzz333za/CELLECT/README.md

 # Run CELLECT on your own dataset
 ## CELLECT Inference Guide

-This guide describes how to run inference using the CELLECT framework, focusing on generating cell tracking results from a folder of 3D image frames.
+The following guideline describes the inference module of CELLECT: how to run CELLECT on your own dataset using CELLECT framework, which aims to generate cell tracking results from a folder of 3D image frames.

-## Overview

 The inference pipeline processes a folder of 3D `.tif` or `.tiff` files (supporting formats like `file_3.tif`, `image_t004.tif`, `frame5.tiff`, etc.), automatically sorting them based on embedded frame numbers.
 It uses a trained model to detect cell centers, track them over time, and output structured tracking information.